 The omega-3 index is the combined proportion of EPA and DHA in erythrocyte membranes, expressed as a percent of total fatty acids, and is correlated with cardiac membrane EPA and DHA (Harris et al. 2004).
-As dietary intake recommendations relate to both these fatty acids, the omega-3 index provides a mechanism for observing the effect of SDA- and EPA-rich oils on EPA and DHA in human tissues.
+As dietary intake recommendations relate to both these fatty acids, the omega-3 index is proposed to provide a better measure of the combined effect of EPA and DHA on health than EPA or DHA alone.

 Two studies (Harris et al., 2008; Lemke et al. 2010) reported results for the omega-3 index in response to intake of SDA (see Table 4).
-In both studies, the omega-3 index in the SDA treatment group was significantly greater than the placebo group, and similar results were observed in the EPA treatment group as would be expected.
-There were no differences between the omega-3 index in the SDA or EPA group in either of these studies.
-As SDA did not affect DHA concentrations in either of these studies (see Section 2.3), the increase in the omega-3 index would be due entirely to an increase in EPA.
+Both studies also had a treatment arm that was given EPA (Table 2).
+In both studies, as expected, the omega-3 index in the SDA treatment group was significantly greater than in the placebo group, and was also similar to that in the EPA treatment group.
+As SDA did not affect the proportion of DHA in either of these studies, the increase in the omega-3 index would be due entirely to an increase in EPA.